metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 Use this for groups of Authors, like [collective pseudonyms](https://en.wikipedia.org/wiki/Category:Collective_pseudonyms) (pseudonyms used by multiple individuals), [house pseudonyms](https://en.wikipedia.org/wiki/Pen_name#Collective_names) (owned by a publisher and used by the writers working for them) and similar.

 #### Persona
-Sometimes Authors create characters and also write under that name, while giving this character things like a backstory or have them appear in their work.
+Sometimes Authors create characters and also write under that name, whilst giving this character things like a backstory or have them appear in their work.
 This is different from regular pen names in that a Persona is presented as its own thing, not just a character *in* the story, but also as the writer of the work in question. [^5]<br>
 Examples:<br>
 The writer [Daniel Handler](https://bookbrainz.org/author/394ac1e3-69e8-4eed-afaa-bb06f877c96e) who writes under the pseudonym *Lemony Snicket*, a character and the supposed author of *A Series of Unfortunate Events*.[^2]